Aluminium alloy

-An aluminium alloy (or aluminum alloy; see spelling differences) is an alloy in which aluminium (Al) is the predominant metal.
+An aluminium alloy (UK/IUPAC) or aluminum alloy (NA; see spelling differences) is an alloy in which aluminium (Al) is the predominant metal.
 The typical alloying elements are copper, magnesium, manganese, silicon, tin, nickel and zinc.
 There are two principal classifications, namely casting alloys and wrought alloys, both of which are further subdivided into the categories heat-treatable and non-heat-treatable.
 About 85% of aluminium is used for wrought products, for example rolled plate, foils and extrusions.
-Cast aluminium alloys yield cost-effective products due to the low melting point, although they generally have lower tensile strengths than wrought alloys.
+Cast aluminium alloys yield cost-effective products due to their low melting points, although they generally have lower tensile strengths than wrought alloys.
 The most important cast aluminium alloy system is Al–Si, where the high levels of silicon (4–13%) contribute to give good casting characteristics.
 Aluminium alloys are widely used in engineering structures and components where light weight or corrosion resistance is required.

 Alloys composed mostly of aluminium have been very important in aerospace manufacturing since the introduction of metal-skinned aircraft.
 Aluminium–magnesium alloys are both lighter than other aluminium alloys and much less flammable than other alloys that contain a very high percentage of magnesium.

-Aluminium alloy surfaces will develop a white, protective layer of aluminium oxide if left unprotected by anodizing and/or correct painting procedures.
+Aluminium alloy surfaces will develop a white, protective layer of aluminium oxide when left unprotected by anodizing or correct painting procedures.
 In a wet environment, galvanic corrosion can occur when an aluminium alloy is placed in electrical contact with other metals with more positive corrosion potentials than aluminium, and an electrolyte is present that allows ion exchange.
 Also referred to as dissimilar-metal corrosion, this process can occur as exfoliation or as intergranular corrosion.
 Aluminium alloys can be improperly heat treated, causing internal element separation which corrodes the metal from the inside out.

 Aluminium alloy compositions are registered with The Aluminum Association.
-Many organizations publish more specific standards for the manufacture of aluminium alloy, including the Society of Automotive Engineers standards organization, specifically its aerospace standards subgroups, and ASTM International.
+Many organizations publish more specific standards for the manufacture of aluminium alloys, including the SAE International standards organization, specifically its aerospace standards subgroups, and ASTM International.

-Engineering use and aluminium alloys properties
+Engineering use & properties

 Aluminium alloys with a wide range of properties are used in engineering structures.
 Alloy systems are classified by a number system (ANSI) or by names indicating their main alloying constituents (DIN and ISO).
 Selecting the right alloy for a given application entails considerations of its tensile strength, density, ductility, formability, workability, weldability, and corrosion resistance, to name a few.
-A brief historical overview of alloys and manufacturing technologies is given in Ref.
+A brief historical overview of alloys and manufacturing technologies is given in.
 Aluminium alloys are used extensively in aircraft due to their high strength-to-weight ratio.
-Pure aluminium metal is much too soft for such uses, and it does not have the high tensile strength that is needed for building airplanes and helicopters.
+Pure aluminium is much too soft for such uses, and it does not have the high tensile strength that is needed for building airplanes and helicopters.